-End of 2019: Climate change, technological innovation and sustainability are among the priority subjects for the European Science-Media Hub (ESMH) to cover, as they get increasing attention in the media and they have a prominent place in the EU policy agenda.
+End of 2019: Climate change, technological innovation and sustainability are among the priority subjects for the ESMH to cover.
+They get increasing attention in the media and they have a prominent place in the EU policy agenda.

 End of May 2020: European Parliament, Strasbourg: a hundred of young enthusiastic science communicators are supposed to attend the second edition of the summer school organised by the ESMH.
 On the menu: 4 days of workshops & talks with experts on climate change & environmental sustainability, ranging from EU policy to projects and ending up with a double session on ‘reporting & storytelling’, including a session in the European Youth Event (EYE 2020).